 The expression Choko belongs to the Tanzanian street slang called “lugha ya mitaani” (languages of the city’s neighborhoods) and it is used to refer to bottom homosexual men.
 The origin of the term and its relationship with homosexuality seems confusing and various possibilities are pointed out.

-In principle, Khanithi is one of the oldest terms we have found in this language to refer to homosexual men, and it already appeared in the first Swahili dictionary that was published at the end of the 19th century (“A Dictionary of the Swahili Language” Krapf, 1882).
+In principle, Khanithi is one of the oldest terms we have found in this language to refer to homosexual men.
+It already appeared in the first Swahili dictionary that was published at the end of the 19th century (“A Dictionary of the Swahili Language” Krapf, 1882).
 This expression derives from the Arabic word ḵanīṯ (خَنِيث) which is translated into English as “effeminate”.
 In its first mention in the aforementioned dictionary, Khanithi is associated not only with the terms sodomite and effeminate, but also with male impotence, or rather, with impotent men.

 In any case we are facing a term that places special emphasis not only on the sexually bottom attitude of the homosexual men, but also and perhaps above all, on his effeminacy or even the transvestism of the Kanhiti, who usually dress as women or in a feminine way and which is associated, not only with the idea of a third sex, but in more recent times, with the western idea of drag queen.
 A very recurring idea and of which we have infinite examples throughout the world and history: homosexuality, transgender, transvestism are often inseparable or indistinguishable.
 If you are not a real man, you are a woman, or something similar.
 There’s no more.

-Since Swahili is a language whose use extends throughout different countries, we can not speak of an only one Swahili gay slang, but we find differentiated jargons depending on the area in which we are.
-While the most common would be the Sheng of Kenya and the Lugha ya mitaani (“languages of the city’s neighborhoods” or “street language”) of Tanzania, there are also more local jargons and Kubumziwa is a slang that belongs to one of these.
+Since Swahili is a language whose use extends throughout different countries, we can not speak of an only Swahili gay slang, but we find differentiated jargons depending on the area in which we are.
+While the most common would be the Sheng of Kenya and the Lugha ya mitaani (“languages of the city’s neighborhoods” or “street language”) of Tanzania, there are also more local jargons and Kubumziwa is a slang term that belongs to one of these.

-We would like to take advantage of the opportunity offered by this entry to make broadcasting of a great documentary entitled “Call me Kuchu”, which shows the terrible situation that LGBT people have to live in Uganda.
+We would like to take advantage of the opportunity offered by this entry to spread the word about a great documentary called “Call me Kuchu”, which shows the terrible situation that LGBT people have to live in Uganda.

 See: Documentary «Call me Kuchu» (commented on a talk show).